nikalas/caps2ctrl/README.md

 # caps2ctrl (+esc)
 Simple AutoHotkey script to remap the completely **useless** caps lock key to ctrl, as originally intended (see [IBM PC/XT](http://www.pcguide.com/ref/kb/layout/stdXT83-c.html) and some history at [CAPSoff.org](http://capsoff.org/history)) and also escape, making both more accessible.
 This lets you access both these keys from the keyboard home row, significantly improving the workflow while programming.
 This is especially usefull in VIM and programs with VIM-like keybindings, for example Sublime Text (activate vintage-mode) and the JetBrains suite (supported by [plugin](https://github.com/JetBrains/ideavim)).

 **Note:** This is for windows only.
-For linux you map caps to ctrl and then use XCAPE, see [this](https://askubuntu.com/a/228379) thread.
-Other solutions are available for other platforms and some google-fu should point you in the right direction.
+- For linux you map caps to ctrl and then use XCAPE, see [this](https://askubuntu.com/a/228379) thread.
+- For Mac you can use my [carabiner](./carabiner.json) script
+- Other solutions are available for other platforms and some google-fu should point you in the right direction.

 ## Installation
 ### Script